 Cut long strips away from the hard core, then cut the strips into bite sized chunks.

-(You can keep the non-edible peel on if you wish for decoration and provide a bowl for guests to discard it)
+- Slice the kiwi.
+(Kiwi peel is edible.
+Keep it on if you wish for decoration and provide a bowl for guests to discard it, or just remove it before cutting.)

 - Rinse the raspberries and blueberries.